'In my time at the club I can’t remember us getting back-to-back home gates of 10,000'

 Posh were also delighted with a 1,400 fans travelling to Charlton Athletic last weekend to watch a 2-1 win, even though there were travel issues on the railways and on the rain.

-Posh, who are confident Saturday’s game at the Weston Homes Stadium will go ahead as long as the current Friday night weather forecast proves accurate, are second in League One ahead of the Shrewsbury game, but would overtake leaders Portsmouth if they better their result at rock-bottom Fleetwood.
+Posh, who were confident Saturday’s game at the Weston Homes Stadium would go ahead as long as the current Friday night weather forecast proved accurate, are second in League One ahead of the Shrewsbury game, but would overtake leaders Portsmouth if they better their result at rock-bottom Fleetwood.

 "In my time at the club I can’t remember us getting back-to-back home gates of 10,000,” Posh boss Darren Ferguson said.
 “And then we got 1,400 supporting us in Charlton despite problems travelling to the game.